Border Terrier Insurance

 With an inquisitive nature and great agility, they adore playing games.
 As enthusiastic as they are endearing, these plucky, playful pups have a real sense of adventure and make great companions.
 They do require a fair amount of exercise and can get easily bored.

-Is a Border terrier the right pet for you?
+Is a Border Terrier the right pet for you?

-The Border terrier was originally used on fox hunts, working alongside fox hounds to chase foxes above ground.
+The Border Terrier was originally used on fox hunts, working alongside fox hounds to chase foxes above ground.
 So are Border terriers high maintenance?
 Not necessarily.

 These days this pure breed is more commonly found in family homes, giving their humans a whole lot of love and affection.
 In fact, a Border terrier is a good first pet if you don’t have young children and have the time to dedicate to an energetic, enthusiastic pooch.